Greece Country Commercial Guide

 Market Challenges

-• Stiff competition from Greece’s traditional EU/post EU trading partners — Italy, Germany, France, the U.K., and the Netherlands.
+• Significant competition from Greece’s traditional trading partners — Italy, Germany, France, the U.K., and the Netherlands:

 • Competition in many industry sectors in Greece can be characterized as oligopolistic, making it difficult for new entrants to penetrate the market.

-• The public sector share of GDP exceeds 40%.
-Public procurement is consequently an important feature of the commercial landscape.
+• The public sector share of GDP exceeds 48%.
+Public procurement is consequently an important component of the commercial landscape.
 The Government of Greece prefers, and often requires, foreign bidders to partner with Greek companies.

 • Businesses face frequent changes to the tax and regulatory environment.

-• Greece is a signatory to the OECD Anti-bribery Convention.
-On Transparency International’s respected Annual Perception of Corruption Index for 2021, Greece ranked 58 out of 180 countries surveyed.
+• Despite being a signatory to the OECD Anti-bribery Convention, Transparency International’s Annual Perception of Corruption Index for 2024 ranked Greece 59 out of 180 countries surveyed.

-• While the EU continues to move in the direction of a Single Market, the reality today is that U.S. exporters in some sectors continue to face some barriers to entry and other challenges.
-In several industries such as pharmaceuticals, telecommunications, legal services, and government procurement, some of these barriers are pronounced in some member states.
+• U.S. exporters in some sectors continue to face some barriers to entry and other challenges navigating both EU and local requirements.
+In several industries such as pharmaceuticals, telecommunications, legal services, and government procurement, these barriers are more pronounced in some member states than others.

 • EU legislation generally takes two forms.
 “Regulations” have mandatory language and are directly applicable in member states when implemented.
 “Directives” provide a general framework and must be “transposed” into national legislation at the member state level.
 Differences in how directives are transposed in Greece and other member states complicate compliance for U.S. companies doing business in the EU.
 Industry has periodically raised concerns over perceived onerous regulations and high compliance costs.